Cleistocactus capadalensis

 Cleistocactus capadalensis is a species of columnar cacti in the genus Cleistocactus.

 Description

-Cleistocactus capadalensis grows as a shrub with branched at the base, usually several, fairly rigid, upright or arched shoots and reaches lengths of up to 1-1.5 meters with diameters of 3 to 5 centimeters.
+Cleistocactus capadalensis grows as a shrub with branched at the base, usually several, fairly rigid, upright or arched shoots and reaches lengths of up to 1–1.5 meters with diameters of 3 to 5 cm.
 The areoles on it are 5 to 8 mm apart.
-The 2-3 bright yellow central spine is up to 3 centimeters long.
+The 2–3 bright yellow central spine is up to 3 cm long.
 The 8 to 12 radial spines are yellowish brown.

-The straight upward facing, yellow to orange flowers are 2 to 3.5 centimeters long and reach a diameter of up to 8 mm long.
+The straight upward facing, yellow to orange flowers are 2 to 3.5 cm long and reach a diameter of up to 8 mm long.
 The inner petals are red.
 The stamens and style protrude from the flower.
 The stamens are red.
 The globose, green to red fruits.
-They reach a diameter of 1 centimeters.
+They reach a diameter of 1 cm.

 Distribution

-Cleistocactus capadalensis found in Chuquisaca Department, Bolivia growing in sandy soil in the dry forest at elevations between 2000 to 2500 meters.
+Cleistocactus capadalensis found in Chuquisaca Department, Bolivia growing in sandy soil in the dry forest at elevations between 2000 and 2500 meters.